gregkoutsimp/btc/app/README.md

 #### Introduction

-This repositiry contains the complete definition to builld a Docker Image for Bitcoin Price Chart, available on Docker Hub as `gregkoutsimp/btc`
+This repositiry contains the source code of the Image for the Bitcoin Price Chart, available on Docker Hub as `gregkoutsimp/btc`.

-This images does not run as stand alone.
-It is a part of a mulit-conatiner docker application.
-The requires `YAML` file can be found in this repository.
-The Docker Compose tool is used to run the application.

-#### Instructions

-Download the `YAML` file and run the `docker-compose up` command.

-#### Development Workflow
+#### API

-In case changes needed to be made in the code, download the repository.
-Apply changes and then build the new image
+##### /daily
+Rerturns the daily valatily of Bitcoin price using the opening price and the current price.
+Also display the current price.

+##### /statistcs
+Reeturns the highest and lowest price of Bitcoin during the last 30 days and the day they occur.

+##### /monthly
+Returns a plot of the Bitcoin price during the last 30 days.